Harry Panayiotou: Barrow

-Panayiotou cut short a trial at Borussia Dortmund's under-23 team to sign a two-year contract with National League side Barrow in September 2016; "Bluebirds" manager Paul Cox said that "he had offers from Yeovil and Coventry and even from Salt Lake City in America, but he wanted to play here for us".
+Following a trial at Carlisle United, Panayiotou cut short a trial at Borussia Dortmund's under-23 team to sign a two-year contract with National League side Barrow in September 2016; "Bluebirds" manager Paul Cox said that "he had offers from Yeovil and Coventry and even from Salt Lake City in America, but he wanted to play here for us".
 He made his debut for Barrow in an FA Trophy replay against Harrogate Town on 13 December 2016.
 On 23 March 2017, he joined National League North side Salford City on loan until the end of the 2016–17 season.
 He played three games for the "Ammies".

-Back with Barrow for the 2017–18 season he chose to turn down his country so as to help Adrian Pennock's side battle against relegation.
+Back with Barrow for the 2017–18 season he chose to turn down his country to help Adrian Pennock's side battle against relegation.
 The battle proved successful as Barrow finished one place and one point above the relegation zone.

 Nuneaton Borough

 On 25 June 2018, Panayiotou signed with National League North side Nuneaton Borough in a move that reunited him with former Leicester City youth coach Nicky Eaden.
 He made 20 appearances for "Boro" in the first half of the 2018–19 season, before he departed Liberty Way on 23 January 2019.